BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/11-Build-Mmojo-Server.md

 touch "$RUN_DIR/$TOUCH_FILE"
 ```

+**Future:** This is a good candidate for an mm-script.

 <details>
-  <summary>Alternatively, create a Run Directory where Mmojo Server runs in chat mode..</summary>
+  <summary>Alternatively, create a run directory where Mmojo Server runs in chat mode..</summary>
 <br/>

 Chat user interfaces are an abomination, but have at it if you must! 😆  -Brad